 I think we all had a pretty good idea how important Staal was to the lineup.
 But since he never missed a game, it was hard to quantify.
 Well, now we know.
 The Pens need him back, and healthy, ASAP.
 The question is, can they keep it together until he returns?

-Topics: Jordan Staal
+Tags: Jordan Staal